mlr-org/mlr3learners/README.md

 remotes::install_github("mlr-org/mlr3learners")
 ```

-If you also want to install all packages of the connected learners, set argument `dependencies` to `TRUE`:
+If you also want to install all packages of the connected learners, set `dependencies = TRUE`:

 ```r
 # CRAN version: